zWolfrost/viscrape/README.md

 Normal chromium or even chrome should be fine, but i've still not tested my program with them.<br>
 Paste all the files of the "chrome.exe" folder into the "browser" folder.

 - [ChromeDriver](https://chromedriver.chromium.org/downloads).
-Download it the same version as ungoogled chromium (as of now it's v108), then paste it in the "browser" folder.
+Download it the same version as ungoogled chromium, then paste it in the "browser" folder.

 - You're basically done, but if you want to install extensions be sure to use a website like [this](https://standaloneinstaller.com/online-tools/crx-downloader).<br>Download and paste them into the "extensions" folder (as .crx files).